Webmoss/grasp/README.md

 8. **AI Integration:**
    - Utilizes AI to improve the user experience in creating content, personalizing learning paths, and providing real-time feedback.

-9. **$GRASP Token:**
-   - Plans to launch a $GRASP token to reward users.
-   - Enables staking and returns for the Grasp community.
-   - Provides additional incentives for active participation and engagement.

-10. **NFTs for Additional Access and Rewards:**
-    - Plans to launch NFTs that offer additional access and rewards.
-    - Users who stake and hold these NFTs receive extra benefits and incentives within the Grasp ecosystem.

 **Project Goals:**